reteprelief/writings/v3/V3ReferenceDoc/sources/Features.rst

  A *feature* is a part of a component type definition that specifies how that component interfaces with other components in the system.

- *Feature groups* represent groups of component features.
+ *Named interfaces* represent groups of component features.
 Feature groups can contain feature groups.
 Feature groups can be used anywhere features can be used.
 Within a component, the features of a feature group can be connected to individually.
 Outside a component,